APasz/StargateControl/README.md

 - CC:Tweaked (or ComputerCraft) with a Stargate interface peripheral: `advanced_crystal_interface`, `crystal_interface`, or `basic_interface`.
 - A monitor (colour preferred).
 The dialer will fall back to the terminal if none is present.
 - Optional redstone relay; otherwise the computer’s native redstone API is used.
-- Wireless/ender modems for rednet sync; HTTP enabled if you use `updater.lua`.
+- Wireless/ender modems for rednet sync + alarm/energy broadcasts; HTTP enabled if you use `updater.lua`.

 ## Install / Update
 - Manual copy works fine, or fetch `sync/updater.lua` (save/run as `updater`) on the computer that has a `disk/` directory; it pulls everything listed in `sync/file_list.lua` into `disk/` and refreshes `updater.lua`.